SwirlyStone5877/AromaPy/README.md

    b.
 Done.
 ## Usage
 This relies on a command prompt to work.
 It uses the keyboard, and not the mouse.
 It uses numbers.
-The options include [update this when done brainstorming].
+The options include the following:
+1. [x]

 ## Contributions
 If you'd like to team up with me, I'm open to contributions, but I won't be active at times.
 For a long time?
 For a short time?
 Who knows?
 It's random.